vikash1976/lean-sdlc-reference-project/README.md

 If you are writing a net new application in J2EE space you may like to use this project as sample.
 These are recommendations as per [Lean SDLC CI Quality Gate] and **not a hard requirement** for projects that are on their modernization journey.

-In case you prefer to have a different set of measures and threshold values, we recoomend you  define a suitable qualify gate for your needs.
+In case you prefer to have a different set of measures and threshold values, we recoomend you  define a suitable qualify gate for your needs in SonarQube.

 The Quality Gate measures and the threshold values are shown below:
 ``` json